 - 10 Highly Effective Essential Oils for Babies and Toddler Cold and Flu

 How to Treat the Flu in Toddlers Without Losing Your Mind

 This post may contain affiliate links.
 If you make a purchase from one of the links I will make a small commission at no charge to you.
 I only recommend what I trust.
 Blunders in Babyland does not diagnose, treat, or give out any professional advice for any medical conditions.

 Does Your Toddler Have the Flu?

-When your toddler isn’t communicating effectively yet, it can be difficult to diagnose exactly what is wrong with him.
+When your toddler isn’t communicating verbally yet, it can be difficult to diagnose exactly what is wrong with him.
 Having said that, there are a few dead giveaways that you’re not just dealing with a nasty cold.

 Top Flu Symptoms in Toddlers: